 We are fortunate that in the last five years there have been dramatic improvements in design and materials of the artificial joints (prostheses) which now offer much greater stability of fixation in the thin bones of the shoulder.
 In addition the “reverse geometry” shoulder replacement (where the normal arrangement of the ball and socket is swapped in order to allow the deltoid muscle to work more efficiently) allows for a reasonably functioning joint even in the presence of poor muscle tissue.

 At The Horder Centre we are able to offer the most modern type of shoulder replacement which include the traditional “anatomic” and the “reverse geometry” designs.
 On some occasions replacing just the ball and not the socket with a hemiarthroplasty may be required.

 Results of shoulder replacement surgery are good in terms of pain relief.
-Range of movement is difficult to predict but with relief of pain a more comfortable range is usually achieved.
+Range of movement is difficult to predict but, with the relief of pain, a more comfortable range is usually achieved.

 Mr Jamie Buchanan is a Consultant Orthopaedic Surgeon at The Horder Centre in Crowborough specialising in upper limb surgery.
 You can speak to your GP to arrange referral to Horder Healthcare for treatment as a NHS or private patient.